 Can a smartwatch provide better sleep?

 Most smartwatches can also track your sleep patterns, provided, of course, that you wear the smartwatch at night.
-In fact, the watch can measure when you are deep asleep, or lightly asleep.
-The watch can also detect if you have woken up and, of course, how long you have been sleeping.
+Indeed, the watch claims to measure when you are deep asleep, or lightly asleep.
+The watch can also detect if you have woken up and, of course, how long you sleep.
+Really distinguishing between sleep stages, that’s really not the case yet.
+The sensors are incomplete and too limited to do this properly.
+The time in that you spend in deep sleep and REM sleep is shining nicely in your app, but rest assured that the numbers are seriously off from reality.

 Everyone has their own need for sleep.
 A smartwatch can tell you if you are sleeping too much or too little, but this can vary from person to person.
 For example, it matters a lot what age you are.
 Your physical condition and also your mental health can play a role.